plone/volto/docs/source/getting-started/install.md

 ## Run a Volto ready Plone Docker container

-When you have installed Docker, you can run an standard Plone Docker container with the proper configuration for Volto using the `plone.volto` add-on right away by issuing:
+When you have installed Docker, you can use the official Plone Docker container with the proper configuration for Volto using the `plone.volto` add'on right away by issuing:

 ```shell
 docker run -it --rm --name=plone \